josephhalstead/vep_annotation_ruffus/readme.md

 There are a few preprocessing steps required before annotation so decided to do as a pipeline.

-Really just so I can learn a abit of Ruffus syntax.
+Really just so I can learn a a bit of Ruffus syntax.

 ## Running